masash1/robosys1/README.md

 make remove
 ```
 ## Hardware Setup (Example)
-* Connect a LED between GPIO25 and GND
+* Connect a LED between GPIO25 and GND.
   * GPIO25: 22 pin
   * GND: 39 pin
   * The positive (longer lead) should be connected to GPIO25
-* Better to add a resistance
+* Better to add a resistance.

 ## Usage
-* Write the words you would like to translate between 'echo' and '> /dev/myled0'
+* Write the words you would like to translate between 'echo' and '> /dev/myled0'.
 ```
 echo fuck my life > /dev/myled0
 ```